 Electrodiagnostic testing is warranted in all patients with suggestive symptoms, and MRI of the brachial plexus, cervical spine, or both is usually also necessary.

-Most patients without objective neurologic deficits respond to physical therapy, NSAIDs, and low-dose tricyclic antidepressants.
+Most patients who have a thoracic outlet compression syndrome without objective neurologic deficits respond to physical therapy, nonsteroidal anti-inflammatory drugs, and low-dose tricyclic antidepressants.

 If cervical ribs or subclavian artery compression is identified, an experienced specialist should decide whether surgery is necessary.
 With few exceptions, surgery should be reserved for patients who have significant or progressive neurovascular deficits and do not respond to conservative treatment.

-Consider these syndromes if patients have unexplained pain and paresthesias that begin in the neck or shoulder and extend down the medial arm.
+Consider thoracic outlet syndromes if patients have unexplained pain and paresthesias that begin in the neck or shoulder and extend down the medial arm.

 Do electrodiagnostic tests and usually MRI of the brachial plexus and/or cervical spine.

 Treat most patients with analgesics and physical therapy.